Before there were computer platforms, there were two other important platforms.

-Today’s insurance platforms actually contain elements of both of those definitions.
+Today’s digital insurance platforms actually contain elements of both of those definitions.
 The system platform that you build is the technology structure upon which you will base your business operations.
 Your business will, figuratively, stand upon it.

 Your platform decisions are also open to opinion, though we would offer up that some of these decisions are too crucial to warrant any argument.
 Your opinion, however, is important to how your organization will use the platform to conduct its business.
 The construction materials of the past were effective, but for today’s digitally oriented customer and insurer, they are far too constraining in terms of speed, flexibility and performance.

 With this in mind, I would like to share our perspectives on what a timeless insurance platform looks like.
 Even though you may be familiar with each component we will discuss, the entire focus of the discussion is how these components work together to establish a foundation for growth and innovation.
 We’ll also point out how they are built to last, with flexibility to adapt and grow as the market and your customers shift and change.
 You’ll find all of these insights (and more), in Majesco’s upcoming thought-leadership report, Insurance Platforms: The Digital and No Code / Low Code Platform.

 Using Platforms to Engage Customers